 - Deep Creek, Narrabeen

-These reserves will be closed to dogs and cats during the baiting period and for 4 weeks post baiting until 12 April 2019.
-Warning signs will also be displayed in the areas to notify the public about the program.
+These reserves were closed to dogs and cats during the baiting period and for 4 weeks post baiting until 12 April 2019.
+Warning signs were displayed in the areas to notify the public about the program.

 What Can You Do?